 Do not use replacement tires with lower load-carrying capacities than the original tires.
-A van or cutaway vehicle equipped with "E" load-rated tires must use "E" load-rated tires as replacements, for example.
+For example, a passenger wagon or cutaway vehicle equipped with "E" loadrated tires must use "E" load-rated tires as replacements.
 Exceeding any vehicle weight or load-rating limitation could result in serious damage to the vehicle, loss of vehicle control, vehicle rollover and/or personal injury.

 Note: Replacement tires with a higher limit than that of the originals do not increase the payload capacity.
 See your Owner's Manual for more information.
 Please store this safety guide inside the vehicle along with your Owner's Manual materials.

-July 2017

-First Printing

-Quick Reference Safety Guide
+December 2017 Second Printing Quick Reference Safety Guide